bcdev/jzarr/docs/tutorial.rst

   :end-before: example 2 code snippet 4 end
   :dedent: 8

-| Print out the red data and we can see the data written before
+| Print out the data red.
-| is surrounded by the fill value :code:`-9999`.
+| We can see the data written before is surrounded by the fill value :code:`-9999`.

 .. literalinclude:: ./examples/java/Tutorial.java
   :start-after: example 2 code snippet 5 begin